 What Are The Next Steps?

 Make an appointment with your doctor or health practitioner to discuss which blood tests will be best for you and work with them to improve your results.
 These blood tests can help keep you on the right track during preconception and can help guide you towards being effective in your approach to infertility.
 If you want to check if you have an MTHFR mutation, you can order one of our kits.
-We have two different kits that you can use to test for MTHFR gene mutations; our blood spot test kit and our buccal swab kit.
+We have two different kits that you can use to test for MTHFR gene mutations; our buccal swab kit.